MazahirHaroon/Utopia/README.md

 # BrowserHomePage
-PHP based program idea for a Home Page of a Browser.
+A program idea for a Home Page of a Browser.
 Options as of now: Jumble solver, Movie Details, News.

 Detailed Description of each options given: